OnesmasKaruki/alx-higher_level_programming/0x02-python-import_modules/README.md

-import function from a file
+import function from file and handle basic operation